About the Team

 There are no educational requirements for the role.
 However, we expect that the most promising candidates will typically have policy experience or relevant graduate study.

-Contracts will be 12 months fixed-term.
+Contracts will be for a fixed 12-month term.
 Although renewal is not an option for these roles, Research Scholars may apply for Research Fellow positions once their contract ends.

 Research Scholars on the policy track are encouraged to work from either our office in Oxford or from San Francisco, where our Head of Policy is based.
 However, we are happy to accept applications from candidates who are only able to work remotely.
-We are able to sponsor visas.
+We are able to sponsor visas in the UK and the US.

-Research Scholars will be compensated in line with our salary principles.
-Depending on their experience, we expect that successful candidates’ annual compensation will typically fall between £50,000 and £60,000 if based in Oxford, UK.
-If a Research Scholar resides partly or entirely in a city with a higher cost of living, their salary will be adjusted to account for the difference.
+Depending on their experience, we expect that successful candidates’ annual compensation will typically fall between £55,000 and £65,000 if based in Oxford, UK.
+If a Research Scholar resides predominantly in a city with a higher cost of living, their salary will be adjusted to account for the difference.
+As reference points, a Research Scholar with three years of relevant postgraduate experience would receive about £58,000 if based in Oxford and about $86,000 if based in San Francisco.
 In rare cases where salary considerations would prevent a candidate from accepting an offer, there may also be some flexibility in compensation.

-Benefits associated with the role include health, dental, and vision insurance, a £5,000 annual wellbeing budget, a £1,500 annual commuting budget, flexible work hours, extended parental leave, ergonomic equipment, 3% pension contribution, and 33 days of paid vacation.
+Benefits associated with the role include health, dental, and vision insurance, a £5,000 annual wellbeing budget, a £1,500 annual commuting budget, flexible work hours, extended parental leave, ergonomic equipment, a competitive pension contribution, and 25 days of paid vacation in addition to public holidays.

 Please inquire with firstname.lastname@example.org if questions or concerns regarding compensation or benefits might affect your decision to apply.